tsadagopan/python_poc_1/README.md

 Checkout the project, and in the python_poc_1 folder (or your checked out folder)\

-$<dir> python webapp.py (this runs the REST App)
+$ python webapp.py (this runs the REST App)

-# Code Info:- \
+# Code Info:-
-  1. webapp.py - REST Controller \
+  1. webapp.py - REST Controller
-  2. UserWishListDao.py - Data Access Class that does the I/O with SQLLite DB \
+  2. UserWishListDao.py - Data Access Class that does the I/O with SQLLite DB
   3. zonar.db - SQLLite DB with test-data

 If you use the uploaded zonar db it has pre-loaded data , else you can refer to the following to upload data)